balaji-goml/sample-repo/.github/ISSUE_TEMPLATE/issue-template.md

 ---
-name: issue template
+name: Issue template
-about: Describe this issue template's purpose here.
+about: Report a Issue
 title: ''
 labels: ''
 assignees: ''